aristanetworks/CloudEOS/terraform/README.md

 1) Public cloud account credentials eg AWS Access key and secret
 2) Terraform installed on your laptop/server
-3) Security webtoken for CloudVision, Arista Terraform provider plugins - Please contact Arista to get them
+3) CloudVision access - Please contact your Arista rep or sales@arista.com to get access to CloudVision, Security webtoken for CloudVision, Arista Terraform provider plugins
+4) Subscribe to Arista CloudEOS PAYG offer in the cloud marketplace
-4) Create a Container in CloudVision which will be used to provision the routers.
+5) Create a Container in CloudVision which will be used to provision the routers.
 Steps are outlined in "CloudEOS MultiCloud Deployment Guide"

 ## Installing Terraform